 Testing tips are grouped based on the product type, the specific parts of the product you want to test, where the testing is done, and what stage of development the product is in.

-This article discusses the different types of products and gives tips for testing them and why they are vital for your business.
+This article discusses the different types of products, gives tips for testing them, and explains why they are vital for your business.

 What is Product Testing?

-Product testing is figuring out what a product is, how it is made, or how well it works.
+Product testing is a methodology used to determine all aspects of a product, how it is made, or how well it works.
 This helps companies make sure that their products meet the needs of a wide range of customers before they start making them.

 Companies should have a clear idea of what needs to be added to the product, i.e., they’ll know what the customers want to see to improve the product.